 Prior to working at Veterans Home Care, Robin owned her own business as a manufacturer’s representative of restaurant equipment managing four states.
 Robin, a daughter of a Marine Korean War veteran and granddaughter of a Navy WWII veteran, grew up in St. Louis, Missouri and graduated with an associate degree from Florissant Valley Community College.
 Robin volunteers for the Alzheimer’s Association and is a member of the St. Louis Home Care Alliance.

-Robin is based at our St. Louis, Missouri headquarters office and oversees managers from Missouri to Florida.
+Robin is a sought-after speaker and presenter based at our St. Louis, Missouri headquarters and oversees regional managers and company growth in 48 states